 - Screen walls for privacy, security, and access control with no penetrations of roof decks or city sidewalks to secure them.

-15 years later, we find that there are even more urban gardeners, hotels, restaurants, commercial buildings, and condo boards that are truly interested in making high-density urban environments not only more beautiful, but also more eco-friendly with low-lifecycle-cost, sustainable green roof, patio, and balcony projects.
+15 years later, we find that there are even more urban gardeners, hotels, restaurants, commercial buildings, and condo boards that are truly interested in making high-density urban environments more beautiful, more private, and more eco-friendly with low-lifecycle-cost sustainable green roof, living wall, patio, and balcony projects.

 Residential and office condo towers are increasingly prevalent in dense urban and coastal areas, and contribute to the formation of “heat Islands” and global warming by adding heat-retaining surface area, unless they can be landscaped.

 According to the American Institute of Architects (AIA), buildings are the leading source of greenhouse gas emissions in the United States.
 According to estimates in the AIA’s Architects and Climate Change report, buildings represent 48 percent of carbon dioxide emissions, with transportation and industry representing 27 percent and 25 percent respectively.

 The Green Roof movement is great, landscaping our penthouse roof lowered our electricity bill by 20%.
 However the ratio of wall-to-roof area is much greater on high-rise buildings.
 If Architects designed balconies with drainage and water spigots built into their clients’ high-rise buildings, it would make it easier for residents and offices to help offset their impact to a far greater degree, both in terms of cooling and exchanging oxygen for carbon, and absorbing other pollutants.